 Codeine (all types) and methadone (prescribed or street) were the next most common opioid types reported.
-Codeine cases accounted for 5.6% of all treatment entrants for problem opioid use, an increase compared to 2020 (4.2%).
-Codeine accounted for 1.9% of all cases treated.
-In 2021, methadone (prescribed or street) was the second most common opioid reported, 1.8% of all treatment entrants for problem opioid use.
-Methadone accounted for 0.6% of all cases treated.
+Codeine cases accounted for 5.7% of all treatment entrants for problem opioid use, similar to 2021 (5.6%).
+Codeine accounted for 1.9% of all treatment entrants.
+In 2022, methadone (prescribed or street) was the second most common opioid reported, 4.5% of all treatment entrants for problem opioid use.
+There were fewer than five cases that reported problem use of buprenorphine alone or in combination.
+Methadone accounted for 1.5% of all cases treated.
 For further information on heroin and other opioids, see Sections T1.3.1 and T2.1 of the Treatment workbook.

 Treatment for problem opioid use is provided by both statutory and non-statutory services.
-OST is provided in specialised clinics or by specialised general practitioners.
+Opioid agonist treatment (OAT) is provided in specialised clinics or by specialised GPs.
 Other treatments provided include counselling, social and occupational reintegration, psychiatric treatment, complementary therapy, etc. For further information on this see Section T1.4 of the Treatment workbook.